TxtDot/documentation/docs/index.md

 ## What is this

-*txtdot* is a proxy that requests the page by the given URL, extracts only useful data including text, links, pictures and tables, and returns it as an HTML page with a minimalistic design optimized for text reading.
+_txtdot_ is a proxy that requests the page by the given URL, extracts only useful data including text, links, pictures and tables, and returns it as an HTML page with a minimalistic design optimized for text reading.

-*txtdot* increases the loading speed and reduces client's bandwidth usage since no unnecessary code and no scripts are transfered.
+_txtdot_ increases the loading speed and reduces client's bandwidth usage since no unnecessary code and no scripts are transfered.
 Also, you won't see any advertisement (unless it's a static picture that is hard to detect as ads).
 There are no trackers too.

 ## How to use it

-*txtdot* is an open source software, so everyone can host it on his own server.
+_txtdot_ is an open source software, so everyone can host it on his own server.
-The official instance is [txt.dc09.ru](https://txt.dc09.ru), the list of unofficial is [here](https://github.com/txtdot/instances).
+The official instance is [txt.dc09.ru](https://txt.dc09.ru), the list of all instances is [here](https://github.com/txtdot/instances).

 On the main page, there's a handy form where you can specify a URL, choose an engine and a format for parsed data.